astral-sh/ruff-vscode/README.md

 | Ruff: Print debug information (native server only) | Print debug information about the native server |
 | Ruff: Show client logs                             | Open the Ruff output channel                    |
 | Ruff: Show server logs                             | Open the Ruff Language Server output channel    |

-## Requirements

-This extension requires a version of the VSCode Python extension that supports Python 3.8+.
-Ruff itself is compatible with Python 3.7 to 3.13.

 ## Troubleshooting